sanjil2/EXPLORATORY-DATA-ANALYSIS-AND-PREDICTION-OF-INDIA-S-AIR-QUALITY-INDEX/README.md

 # Exploratory-Data-Analysis-and-Prediction-of-India-s-Air-Quality-Index-
 Exploratory-Data-Analysis-and-Prediction-of-India-s-Air-Quality-Index

-In this paper, mExamining and protecting air quality has become one of the most essential activities for the government in many industrial and urban areas today.
+In this project,Examining and protecting air quality has become one of the most essential activities for the government in many industrial and urban areas today.
 The meteorological and traffic factors, burning of fossil fuels, and industrial parameters play significant roles in air pollution.With this increasing air pollution,We Are in need of implementing models which